Cross-state test drive features overnight recharge in solar-powered town

 The first models and the initial downtown buildings opened last March.
 Babcock Neighborhood School, located in the heart of town, will open next month at full capacity in grades K-6 and the first residents will be settling into their innovative new home town by the end of the year.

 BABCOCK RANCH, Fla.
-(Aug.
-12, 2019) – Babcock Ranch, America’s first solar-powered town located just northeast of Fort Myers on Babcock Ranch Road/State Road 31, is ranked Southwest Florida’s top master-planned community based on Metrostudy…Read More
+(Dec.
+18, 2019) – Kitson & Partners, developers of Babcock Ranch, America’s first solar-powered town located just northeast of Fort Myers on Babcock Ranch Road/State Road 31, has reported 507 new home…Read More